 - Co-producing research with users and communities In Loeffler E & Bovaird T (Ed.), The Palgrave Handbook of Co-production of Public Services and Outcomes (pp. 669-691).
 Cham: Palgrave Macmillan.

-- Participatory Cities from the 'Outside In': The Value of Comparative Learning In Simon D, Palmer H & Riise J (Ed.), Comparative Urban Research from Theory to Practice (pp. 133-154).
+- View this article in WRRO Participatory Cities from the 'Outside In': The Value of Comparative Learning In Simon D, Palmer H & Riise J (Ed.), Comparative Urban Research from Theory to Practice (pp. 133-154).
 Bristol: Policy Press.

 - Navigating the Rapids of Urban Development: Lessons from the Biospheric Foundation, Salford, UK In Henneberry J (Ed.), Transience and Permanence in Urban Development (pp. 85-99).
 Wiley

-- Cities, experiments and the logics of the knowledge economy In Evans J, Karvonen A & Raven R (Ed.), The Experimental City (pp. 32-46).
-Oxford: Routledge.
+- Cities, experiments and the logics of the knowledge economy, The Experimental City (pp. 32-46).
+Routledge

 - Cities, Universities and Urban Knowledge Exchange: Lessons from a Regional Experiment in the UK In Mercurio R (Ed.), Organizational Networks for Innovation Milan.